She wrote, “I am very very new to homeschooling . . .” and asked for help.

 — Word Study (spelling).

 In “Word Study 1 – 5“, the phonograms, syllable patterns, and spelling rules are used to sound out words to write them (encode, spell) and to read them (decode) The word list is gathered from four highly researched word lists: Dolch Words, Fry’s List of high frequency words, Ayres’ Spelling Scale words, and Marzano Vocabulary Lists of core subject words.
 In our word list, words are ranked according to spelling difficulty.
 So Word Study 1 begins with typical grade 1 words and ends with words ranked at grade 2.
-Word difficulty continues to increase with each Word Study level until Word Study 4 which are middle school level and Word Study 5 where many are ranked at high school level in spelling difficulty.
+Word difficulty continues to increase with each Word Study level.
+Much of the words in Word Study 4 are middle school level spelling difficulty, and in Word Study 5 many are ranked at high school level in spelling difficulty.
+We use the Morrison-McCall Spelling Scale to determine placement in the Word Studies and to monitor growth.
+It is linked at the Alice Nine Academy in the Word Study courses.

-In the lesson, we approach words from oral language to written, using their chunks (sounds/letters, syllables, roots, affixes) to sound them out, write them, and then read them.
+In the lessons, we approach words with a phonics lens moving from oral language to written, using word chunks (sounds/letters, syllables, roots, affixes) to sound them out, write them, and then read them.
 The work also includes writing the word as a whole word (in cursive in the middle grades), alphabetizing the words, and applying other word knowledge, i.e., suffixes, multiple meanings, to the words.
+Each of these activities causes students to look at the words through a different lens, using different information to process the words.
+Words are always placed in the context of sentences, both oral and written, created by the students.

 — Grammar.

 “Grammar Boot Camp Jr.” is designed for grade 2 or grade3.
 “Grammar Boot Camps 1 and 2” are designed for grade 4 and above; middle school and high school teachers report that students enjoy creating their interactive notebooks with anchor charts during the anchor lessons.
 Instruction is systematic and explicit.
 Content is accurate.
-I say that because I’ve lots of inaccurate grammar instruction online.
+I say that because I’ve reviewed lots of grammar instructional materials–printed, virtual, digital, and I am applauded at the inaccuracies I often see.

 — Sentence Writing.

-“Sentence Studies 101” is about identifying and correcting fragments and run-ons.
+“Sentence Studies 101” is a course I wrote about identifying and correcting fragments and run-ons.
 It is also about sentence combining.
 The lessons can be used at any level, grade 4 and above.
+There are ten lessons; each lesson will probably take a couple days.

 — Cursive.

 And check out my Cursive Handwriting course.
-I also have copybooks for students to practice in.
+I also have copybooks for students to practice.
 Currently these are all scripture passages.
-Contact me if you are interested in these.
+Contact me if you are interested in either the cursive version or the manuscript version.

 When you invite me to share the language load with you, it makes homeschooling so much easier.
 You do not have to wonder about things like: